Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, well-structured sentence that front-loads the key information without any unnecessary words.
+The description is a single, well-structured sentence that includes all essential information without unnecessary words.
+Front-loaded with the verb and resource.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.